Photo a Day for a Year

 What inspired you to start taking a Polaroid picture every day for a year?

-I had felt like I was getting too busy with other things in my life to spend time with this hobby and art form that I loved.
+I felt like I was getting too busy with other things in my life to spend time with this hobby and art form that I loved.
 Forcing myself to take at least one photo every day was a way for me to reconnect with it.

 How did you choose what to photograph each day?